Federal Response

 Safe & Stable Housing

 When people can remain in their homes, it benefits everyone.
-An abundance of safe and stable housing brings dignity and humanity to people, improves health outcomes and decreases emergency and health care utilization and costs, helps us fix past injustices and unlocks the potential of people to thrive in school and work, strengthening our communities. • Federal Budget: Housing
+An abundance of safe and stable housing brings dignity and humanity to people, improves health outcomes and decreases emergency and health care utilization and costs, helps us fix past injustices and unlocks the potential of people to thrive in school and work, strengthening our communities. • Homelessness Criminalization Executive Order • Low Income Home Energy Assistance Program (LIHEAP) Funding Cuts

 Early Education & Out of School Time

 Addressing current gaps in access and affordability of early education and out-of-school-time will strengthen children’s foundation for learning and engagement during their early years and support caregivers to stay in the workforce, bolstering the economy.
-High quality programming contributes to increased attendance and improved student achievement and social-emotional wellbeing, closes opportunity and achievement gaps for Black, Latino and immigrant youth and fosters upward mobility to break cycles of intergenerational poverty. • Federal Budget: Early Education & Out of School Time • Afterschool Programs and Access
+High quality programming contributes to increased attendance and improved student achievement and social-emotional wellbeing, closes opportunity and achievement gaps for Black, Latino and immigrant youth and fosters upward mobility to break cycles of intergenerational poverty. • SNAP-Ed, Impact on Early Education • Changes to student loans threaten early childcare workforce

 Youth & Young Adults

 Equitable access to educational and career pathways requires prioritizing the well-being and holistic needs of young people, creating a cascading positive impact.
-This will ensure more youth engage in learning and development opportunities, support young people in managing multiple responsibilities and roles within their family and community, increase enrollment and completion rates for college and career pathways and empower young people to make progress toward their dreams. • Federal Budget: Youth & Young Adults
+This will ensure more youth engage in learning and development opportunities, support young people in managing multiple responsibilities and roles within their family and community, increase enrollment and completion rates for college and career pathways and empower young people to make progress toward their dreams. • Healthcare Access

 Economic Inclusion

 When people increase their financial wellbeing, it benefits everyone.
-An abundance of income and assets can put goals like home ownership within reach, empower individuals to further their education, improve mental and physical health, foster upward mobility and break cycles of intergenerational poverty. • Federal Budget: Economic Inclusion and Wellbeing • CFPB Update
+An abundance of income and assets can put goals like home ownership within reach, empower individuals to further their education, improve mental and physical health, foster upward mobility and break cycles of intergenerational poverty. • Social Security Changes

 Other Resources